-Celeste Lipow MacLeod is the author of Horatio Alger, Farewell: The End of the American Dream,* a book about internal American migrants of the 1970s, young people from working-class homes who came to California on the heels of the affluent Hippies.
-She has published articles in the Nation, Library Journal, Los Angeles Times and many other publications.
+Her book, Horatio Alger, Farewell *, described working-class American migrants of the 1970's, young people who came to California on the heels of the affluent hippies, expecting to find the promised American Dream.
+MacLeod has published articles in The Nation, Library Journal, Los Angeles Times, Harvard Asia Pacific Review, through Pacific News Service and elsewhere.

-MacLeod has been a Writing Fellow at the Ragdale Foundation in Illinois, the Virginia Center for Creative Arts, the Ucross Foundation in Wyoming, and the Blue Mountain Center in upstate New York.
+MacLeod, who lives in Berkeley, California, has been a Writing Fellow at the Ragdale Foundation in Illinois, the Virginia Center for Creative Arts, the Ucross Foundation in Wyoming and Blue Mountain Center in upstate New York.

 Contact E-Mail: macleod@multiethnicaustralia.com